launchmanifestocontextAIghostwritingagencies

 What Griot actually is

 Not a writing tool.
 Not a prompt library.
-The system that structures your brand data — LinkedIn posts, Instagram Reels, podcasts, YouTube, call transcripts, notes — into a living knowledge graph that your AI tools can actually use.
+Not another SaaS you sign up for and figure out alone.
+It's a system I set up with you — one-on-one — that structures your brand data into a living knowledge graph your AI tools can actually use.

-Connect your data sources.
-LinkedIn, Instagram, podcasts, transcripts, notes.
-Everything that makes each client's voice unique gets aggregated into one place.
+Here's how it works.
+You book a setup call.
+For $500, I work with you personally to connect your data sources — LinkedIn, Instagram, podcasts, YouTube, transcripts, notes.
+Everything that makes your voice unique gets aggregated into one place.

 It builds a knowledge graph.
 Not a static style guide.
 A graph that evolves with every new post, every new podcast, every new idea.